-Each post will explore one of the important topics that emerged in the listening phase of the inquiry.
+Each post explores one of the important topics that emerged in the listening phase of the inquiry.

-Getting it right across a range of policy areas can help young people to get a good start in adulthood.
-All too often, long-term health is not at the centre of decision making, especially in policy areas which affect health, but which don’t have health at their core.
+As young people navigate the transition to adulthood, it is vital that the building blocks of their future health, such as good work and financial security, are in place.
+All too often, long-term health is not at the centre of decision-making, especially in policy areas that affect health but don’t have health at their core.

 Find out more about the policy posts:

 The Association for Young People’s Health (AYPH) is an organisation that works to improve the health and wellbeing of 10 to 24-year-olds.
-Their post will look at the experiences and challenges that different groups of young people face, such as those who are carers, parents, from the LGBTQ+ community, and from black and minority ethnic communities.
-The post will also look to develop our understanding of how different socioeconomic factors shape health and raise the profile of health inequalities across the policy world.
+Their policy post looked at the experiences and challenges faced by different groups of young people, such as with experience of care and from black and minority ethnic communities.

-The Resolution Foundation is an independent thinktank focused on improving living standards for those on low to middle incomes.
-Their post will analyse how poor-quality work impacts young people and the barriers they face in accessing high-quality work.
-The post will then develop policy that a wide range of policymakers and other organisations can use to improve job quality and help prepare young people for good work.
+The Resolution Foundation is an independent think tank focused on improving living standards for people on low to middle incomes.
+Their policy post analysed how poor-quality work impacts young people and the barriers they face in accessing high-quality work.
+The post aims to develop policy that can be used by a wide range of policymakers and other organisations to improve job quality and help prepare young people for good work.

 The Institute for Employment Studies (IES) is an international organisation that aims for a future where everyone has the opportunity of good quality, secure and meaningful work.
-Their post will look at a range of issues surrounding the type of work undertaken by young people, exploring how these are measured and understood, as well developing policy solutions to improve the quality of work.
-They will assess ways employers can work with schools and colleges to help young people into work.
+Their policy post looked at a range of issues surrounding the type of work undertaken by young people, exploring how these are measured and understood, as well as developing policy solutions to improve the quality of work.

 Why these five areas?